4 Billion Years On

 Switzerland's Blue Brain Project estimated that simulating the human brain's full processing in real time would require approximately 2.7 billion watts.
 This is equivalent to the combined output of three nuclear power stations - enough electricity to supply a large city.

-That gap matters.
-This article looks at what the numbers actually mean, why the brain is built so differently from a chip, what researchers are currently building in response, and where the comparison between biological and artificial intelligence starts to break down.
+This article looks at this gap in detail, why the brain is built so differently from a chip, what researchers are currently building in response, and where the comparison between biological and AI is leading us.

 The human brain contains approximately 86 billion neurons and handles perception, memory, motor control, emotional regulation, social reasoning, and creative thought on between 12 and 20 watts.[1]
 About the same as a bedside lamp.
 A typical laptop processor uses around 150 watts.
 The fastest supercomputer currently running draws over 21 million.[2]